Special Assistant, U.S. Department of Housing and Urban Development's Public and Indian Housing Office

 Leda made her way, however, to Barnard College where, with scholarships and part-time jobs, she graduated magna cum laude.
 Leda subsequently worked as a corporate legal assistant for a major New York-based international law firm and as Associate Director of an African-American think tank affiliated with Columbia Law School.

-Leda is pursuing a master's degree in urban planning at NYU's Wagner School of Public Service.
-She is a member of the Executive Board of the Urban Planning student association.
-At the same time she works as a paralegal at a civil rights law firm, where she is a Spanish translator and helps to represent victims of housing discrimination.
+Leda received a master's degree in urban planning with a focus on affordable housing finance at NYU's Wagner School of Public Service.
+She was awarded the Martin Dworkis Memorial Award for academic achievement, participation in school activities, and public service.
+While in school, she worked as a paralegal at a civil rights law firm, where she was a Spanish translator and helped to represent victims of housing discrimination.